jjleewustledu/Docker_Tutorial/README.md

 1. **CentOS Tutorial:**  These are files based on (forked from) the [Medium](https://medium.com/@hamelhusain/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) article that introduce Docker.

-2. **CUDA Tutorial:**  These are files that I used to build a Docker container for CUDA computations distinct from deep learning.
+2. **CUDA Tutorial:**  These are files that JJL used to build a Docker container for CUDA computations distinct from deep learning.
 This is using [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker).

 ### Contributing

 Pull requests, comments, issues, etc. are welcome!
+Many thanks go to Hamel Husain for creating a most useful Docker tutorial.

 ### Resources
 [This repo](https://github.com/hamelsmu/docker-cpu) contains the Dockerfile and the `run_jupyter.sh` file that accompanies the basic tutorial.